atelier-des-logiciels/demo-chrome-devtools/README.md

 #### Set audit score threshold

-By default, lighthouse score threshold is set to 20, it can be modified using `-t=<VALUE>` option
+By default, lighthouse score threshold is set to 20, it can be modified using `-s=<VALUE>` option
 ```bash
 $ node e2e -s=50
 ```